 A photo posted by Emily Tan (@emilytan1218) on

-There are many sushi restaurants in Los Angeles, but a fan favorite is Q Sushi.
+There are many sushi restaurants in Los Angeles, but Q Sushi serves up some of the best sushi in the USA.
 What makes it stand out from the crowd is its no-fuss approach to elegant food.
 The chef chooses your plates for you, including blue fin tuna, toro, miso soup, wild yellowtail, and sake-braised octopus.

 8. Zuma – Miami, Florida

 Zuma has locations in Hong Kong, Bangkok, Dubai, London, and Istanbul.
-Now in Miami, they’re redefining seafood.
+Now in Miami, they’re redefining seafood with some of the best sushi in the USA.
 Dishes include smoked tofu with Japanese mustard, scallop tartare, seared beef with a truffle dressing, king crab with lime butter, roasted lobster, black cod, and earl grey ice cream.

 7. Sushi Nakazawa – New York, New York

 A photo posted by Sushi Nakazawa (@sushinakazawa) on